 With over 8000 vendor spaces you can log more miles than Lewis and Clark but its worth the aching feet and back.
 Part of the fun of any Carlisle Fairgrounds car event is the food.

 Outside of the Fairgrounds a must visit is Desperate Time's Brewery. lots different craft beers and a fine menu.
 Another Restaurant in Carlisle called Argana.
 Moroccan food in Carlisle?
 Yes and it was amazing.
 I just made sure I didn’t mix English beer and Moroccan food.
 The results could of been deadly.

 One the things that keeps me coming back to The Carlisle Fairgrounds (besides Vintage Auto Appraisal) is the huge amount of memories.
 Most great and some sad.
 It is sad memory to see as the years pass we are losing some of the older people or Mom and Pop vendors that made it special.

 Sad memory because of our need for social networking and the internet it has become more corporate than I would like.
 Bittersweet memory that even after all these years I still expect to see Chip Miller riding around in his golf cart with his straw hat and ‘Life Is Good” smile.
 Him like other amazing people were taken at a much to early age.
 I think he would be proud of his son Lance and what the Carlisle Fairgrounds has become.

 Happy memory that I patched a long thought of dead relationship with the grace of God and some luck.
 I hurt this person badly with my own bad choices and he got destroyed in the wake that became my life at the time.
 You sometimes make choices to survive and loved ones can get hurt.
-That was eight years ago and I guess healing takes time.
+That was 14 years ago and I guess healing takes time.